JDSnow03/API_Testing/app/README-Flask.md

 ## Project Overview

-**Print-A-Test** is a full-stack web application built for teachers and education professionals to streamline the creation of printable tests.
-It supports manual question creation and Canvas QTI file imports, complete with answer key generation, attachment handling, and custom templates.
-The platform is role-based and includes permission control for **Teachers**, **Publishers**, and **Webmasters**.
+This is the Flask-based backend API for Print-A-Test.
+It supports Teachers, Publishers, and Webmasters by providing secure API endpoints for user authentication, course and test management, QTI file imports, attachment handling, feedback tracking, and system-level operations.

+## Authentication & Roles

+Supabase Auth manages user registration and JWT-based login.
+Three roles are supported:

+- **Teacher**: Create private/public questions, build tests from templates, view/leave feedback, and access published material.
+- **Publisher**: Create private/public questions, contribute to the public question pool, and view/leave feedback.
+- **Webmaster**: Full access to user, question, textbook, and course database tables for downloading and review.

 ---